There are only a few things left that you can’t buy on the Internet. Currently, the Nobel Prize chocolate coin is one of them.

 Not much is known about the quality of the chocolate.
 Judging from other stories found online and my own experience, their recipients often consider them far too special to eat.

 UPDATE – June 2021: Even after reopening after more than a year of closure due to the pandemic (during which time chocolate Nobel medals must have been impossible to get), the Nobel Prize Museum is still not selling products online.
 But now, the Nobel Peace Center gift shop has made them available for purchase online**.
+But be warned: their medal is actually in the shape of the Nobel Peace Prize — this is not the same medal that is awarded to honor scientific work.

 **UPDATE – July 2021: The site has been updated to say: “NB!
 CAN ONLY BE PURCHASED AND SHIPPED IN NORWAY, NOT INTERNATIONALLY.”
 So yes, receiving the chocolate Nobel prize is still almost as exclusive an honor as receiving the real one… which, in this time of instant online gratification, somehow makes me feel very happy.

 **UPDATE – July 2023: That message is no longer on the site — so maybe you can order them internationally!
 But, you must be able to read Norwegian, because the new web shop seems to offer no other languages.
-Let me know how it turns out.